If you are an attorney

 The Pro Bono Program organizes clinics and trips throughout the year to provide legal services to North Carolina residents.
 These projects range from divorce to advance directives to consumer protection.
 We are always in need of lawyers to volunteer to supervise our students during clinics.

 If you are interested in volunteering in this capacity and would like more information about upcoming clinics and how you can get involved, please e-mail the program's faculty supervisor, Allison Standard.

 Students with ideas for pro bono projects are encouraged to make them a reality.
 The Pro Bono Program helps to connect students with supervising attorneys, faculty, organizations, and community partners so that the students' projects will be successful.
 If you are a student who has an idea for a project, please fill out ourDIY Pro Bono Project Form () and submit it to your Class Coordinator or the Director of the Pro Bono Program.

 The Pro Bono Program works with many student groups and organizations at Carolina Law to assist with pro bono project needs.
-If you are a member of a student group with an idea for a pro bono project, please submit the following Application for Student Group Pro Bono Project.
+If you are a member of a student group with an idea for a pro bono project, please contact the Pro Bono Board's Student Group Projects Coordinator.